Team1157/site/src/README.md

     <div class="text-content">
       <h2>Join Now!</h2>
       <p>
-        Become part of the Robosharks and dive into the world of underwater robotics.
+        Become part of the Robosharks and dive into the world of robotics!
 We are open to any and all Boulder High students of any age, and no experience with robotics/computers is needed, and you get free snacks!
       </p>
     </div>
   </div>